Diffusio-phoretic fast swelling of chemically responsive hydrogels

-By introducing diffusio-phoretic mobility to account for the change in the PAA gel hypotonicity, our theory quantitatively captures the fast swelling dynamics due to the interplay between the copper and acid.
-This core non-equilibrium mechanism also underlies the swelling response when the copper ion is replaced by the calcium ion, an ubiquitous signal mediator in biology~\cite{Korevaar2020, VELAZQUEZ20111252, Mahadevan2000}.
-Thus, the generic reaction-transport pathways herein may enable adaptive and agile biomimetic soft actuators driven by gel diffusio-phoresis, which nevertheless requires further studies: First, it needs to be validated by microscopic approaches such as molecular dynamics simulations.
-Second, the linear poroelastic swelling in Fig.~\ref{fig:results1}a only produces a strain rate of $\sim 0.04~$s$^{-1}$ and a power density of $\sim 11.1$~mW/kg (Sec.~S4, Fig.~S7), which are surpassed by certain porous gels that generate 0.2 s$^{-1}$ and $260$ mW/kg and PAA microgel suspensions that achieve $230$ mW/kg through the osmotic swelling of dry crosslinked polymers exposed to a solvent~\cite{SI_dimentionless_eq, Arens2017, Choudhary2022}.
-Therefore, our analysis must be extended to nonlinear large deformations to test high strain rates and power densities based on the inequality $D_{DP}\gg D$ allowed by the gel diffusio-phoresis~\cite{hong2008, MacMinn2016}.
-Third, hydrogels that combine diffusio-phoresis with periodic actuations by means of cyclic chemical feedback (such as those in Belousov–Zhabotinsky gels~\cite{Balazs2013, epstein2014}) must be designed to demonstrate feasibility for engineering applications.
-Altogether, these steps will pave the way for internally powered gel-based proof-of-concept soft robots with enhanced precision, versatility, and dexterity. \\
+Our theory explains the fast swelling dynamics of the PAA gel by introducing a gel diffusio-phoresis mechanism, which nevertheless needs to be validated by microscopic approaches such as molecular dynamics simulations.
+Furthermore, the linear poroelastic swelling in Fig.~\ref{fig:results1}a only produces a strain rate of $\sim 0.04~$s$^{-1}$ and a power density of $\sim 11.1$~mW/kg (Sec.~S6, Fig.~S8), which are surpassed by certain gels that generate 0.2 s$^{-1}$ and $260$ mW/kg and PAA microgel suspensions that achieve $230$ mW/kg through the osmotic swelling of dry polymers exposed to a solvent~\cite{si_dimensionless_eq, Arens2017, Choudhary2022}.
+Therefore, our analysis must be extended to nonlinear large deformations to test high strain rates and power densities based on $D_{DP}\gg D$ allowed by the gel diffusio-phoresis~\cite{hong2008, MacMinn2016}.
+This inequality can also be engineered in other gels to scale up chemically responsive shape-shifting hydrogel actuators.
+Also, hydrogels that combine diffusio-phoresis with periodic actuations via cyclic chemical feedback (as those in Belousov–Zhabotinsky gels~\cite{Balazs2013, epstein2014}) must be designed for engineering applications.
+These steps will pave the way for internally powered gel-based proof-of-concept soft robots with enhanced precision, versatility, and dexterity. \\

-We thank J. Aizenberg, J. Barone, S. Cheng, J. Gray, A. Grinthal, M. Pleimling, and W. Shu for fruitful discussions and the Virginia Tech College of Science for financial support.
-We acknowledge the Virginia Tech Advanced Research Computing Center for computing resources.